 - 1 to 2 ounces of nuts equals your cupped hand.

 Here are some simple tricks to scale back your portions (and calories):

 - Serve your meals on salad plates instead of large dinner plates.

-- When ordering out, share your entrée with a friend.
+- Store snack foods in tiny sandwich bags.
+When ordering out, share your entrée with a friend.

 - Ask for a kids' meal or small size at a fast-food restaurant.
 Never go for a supersized portion.